daniserafs/learning_NodeJS/NodeJS_Intro.md

     - NOT a programming language

 # Why is NodeJS so fast?
-    - Node is single-threaded, non-blocking and assynchronous
+    - Node is single-threaded, non-blocking and asynchronous